-These groups will introduce our clients to 12-step modality and 12 step community approach.
-Clients will learn about 12 steps, sponsorship and how to elicit social support while attending recovery groups such as AA and NA.
-Clients will continue to explore relationships with a higher power, and discuss topics such as prayer, mediation, etc.
+These groups will introduce our clients to the 12-step modality and 12 step community approach.
+Clients will learn about 12 steps, sponsorship, and how to elicit social support while attending recovery groups such as AA and NA.
+Clients will continue to explore relationships with a higher power and discuss topics such as prayer, mediation, etc.

-These groups will focus on such areas as depression, anxiety, fear, and anger, and their impact on ongoing recovery.
-Clients will learn how to navigate mental health community supports, and will engage in dialogue regarding barriers to ongoing mental health treatment.
-There will also be discussions of how these topics related to emotional problems that can trigger substance use.
+These groups will focus on depression, anxiety, fear, and anger, and their impact on ongoing recovery.
+Clients will learn how to navigate mental health community support and will engage in dialogue regarding barriers to ongoing mental health treatment.
+There will also be discussions of how these topics related to emotional problems can trigger substance use.

-These groups will encourage clients to use self-assessment, goal-setting, planning, and self monitoring.
-They will learn how to set personal goals for the recovery, how to conduct self assessments in key areas of their lives, and how to deal with life improvements, and how to practice life skills, such as, being a productive member of society without the use of drugs or alcohol.
+These groups will encourage clients to use self-assessment, goal-setting, planning, and self-monitoring.
+They will learn how to set personal goals for their recovery, how to conduct self-assessments in key areas of their lives, how to deal with life improvements, and how to practice life skills, such as being a productive member of society without the use of drugs or alcohol.
 Clients will discuss topics such as balance, finances, employment, housing, resume building, and etc.

-These groups will encourage clients to use gratitude to develop radical acceptance for individuals circumstances, help clients to develop more meaningful social supports and engage more intimately together in milieu settings.
+These groups will encourage clients to use gratitude to develop radical acceptance for individuals’ circumstances, help clients to develop more meaningful social support, and engage more intimately together in milieu settings.

-These groups will introduce client to communication styles that are constructive and maladaptive.
-Clients will encourage will be encouraged to identify their own communication patterns and implement conflict resolution skills.
+These groups will introduce the client to communication styles that are constructive and maladaptive.
+Clients will be encouraged to identify their own communication patterns and implement conflict resolution skills.

 An intensive outpatient program is a part of treatment programs for treating patients with chemical dependency.
-In most cases, outpatient program is considered a partial day services that will not require a patient to stay in the clinic for a long period of time.
+In most cases, an outpatient program is considered a partial day service that will not require a patient to stay in the clinic for a long period of time.

-Our comprehensive intensive outpatient requires a patient to attend up to 12 hours a week of treatment.
+Our comprehensive intensive outpatient program requires a patient to attend up to 12 hours a week of treatment.
 The intensive outpatient program is suitable for patients who do not need detox supervision.
-Our program is a part time schedule but rest assured that you will be intensively checked.
-This program design is to provide a patient the freedom to balance their drug addiction recovery process with their work or life.
-As you work on your outpatient program intensively, you can have a strong foundation that will not cause any relapse that may take you back to the rehab.
+Our program is a part-time schedule but rest assured that you will be intensively checked.
+This program is designed to provide a patient the freedom to balance their addiction recovery process with their work or life.
+As you work on your outpatient program, you can have a strong foundation that will not cause any relapse that may take you back to rehab.

-We introduce excellent services with detailed programs for outpatient treatment as followings:
+We introduce excellent services with detailed programs for outpatient treatment, including:

-Post withdrawal syndrome: When a person has successfully accomplished detox program and being at a healthy state, he would be discharged from the rehab center to undergo outpatient treatment without being supervised.
+Post withdrawal syndrome: When a person has successfully accomplished the detox program and is in a healthy state, they would be discharged from the rehab center to undergo outpatient treatment without being supervised.

 Prevention skills: A patient will be equipped with any necessary knowledge to prevent any relapse during the outpatient treatment.
-It helps a person to have a self control when the urge comes back in a sudden.
+It helps a person to have self-control when the urge comes back suddenly.